Pesticides and cancer

 The scientific evidence on pesticides and cancer is still uncertain and more research is needed in this area.
 So far, the studies that have been done share common problems:

 - It is difficult to work out the amounts of pesticides that people were actually exposed to.
-Most studies estimate these exposures based on things like a person’s job.
+Some studies estimate these exposures based only on things like a person’s job.
 Others ask people with cancer to remember whether and how they used pesticides in the past.
 Their answers might not be accurate and they may be influenced by worries that pesticides were responsible for their cancer.

 - The results from different studies are not consistent.
 Some suggest that pesticides increase the risk of cancer but others do not.